thephoenixofthevoid/lexicographic-path-encoding/README.md

 # Valid paths

-A string is considered a path if it satisfy the following RE:
+A string is considered a path if it satisfies the following RE:
 ```ts
 const RE_PATH = /^(\/[a-zA-Z0-9.#_:-]+)+$/
 ```